Internet Data Guide

 Overage Fees

-Some internet service provider offers include data caps, and if you go over your monthly limit, you may incur additional overage fees charged in increments based on how much extra data you consume.
+Some providers charge additional fees if you go over your monthly data limit — typically billed in increments based on how much extra data you consume.

 Throttled Speeds